hmxmilohax/rb3-pc/README.md

 </div>

 Developers of the amazing RBEnhanced mod that currently only exists for Xbox 360 and Wii.
-The same developers also help run and maintain the GoCentral server that is the only way to play Rock Band 3 on PS3 online at the moment.
-As of writing this, [[there is an active offshoot that has crossplay with Wii and PS3 players]](https://gocentral.rocks/).
+The same developers also help run and maintain the GoCentral server that is the original revival online server for Rock Band 3.
+Without this, this game would be dead and the entirely online portion of this guide wouldn't exist.

 You can [**\[join RBEnhanced's Discord here\]**](https://discord.gg/6rRUWXPYwb).